Patreon/patreon-wordpress/readme.txt

 Nothing will be changed at your site - the plugin will just connect your site to Patreon to allow communication in between your site and Patreon.

 == Changelog ==

+= 1.4.1 =

+* Post meta saving code simplified
+* Help link updated
+* Credential check after credential save got minor enhancements
+* Set a default email to make sure email check fails when a user doesnt have an email verified at Patreon
+* A notice that appeared during plugin update check was fixed
+* A duplicate state var was removed

 = 1.4.0 =